 About Shelby Foote

-Shelby Foote was born on November 7, 1916 in Greenville, Mississippi, and attended school there until he entered the University of North Carolina.
-During World War II he served as a captain of field artillery but never saw combat.
-After… More about Shelby Foote
+Shelby Foote was an American historian and novelist.
+He was born on November 7, 1916 in Greenville, Mississippi, and attended school there until he entered the University of North Carolina.
+During World War II he served as a captain of… More about Shelby Foote

 Published by Vintage Apr 09, 1991| 316 Pages| 5-1/2 x 8-1/2| ISBN 9780679735434